Editorial Standards

 - Gather every payer statement Collect all W‑2s, 1099s, brokerage statements, K‑1s, and notices of state refunds.
 Confirm totals against year‑end payroll and brokerage reports.

 - Decide community versus separate Use state law and Publication 555 to classify each line item.
-Pay close attention to separate property income, money earned while domiciled in a non‑community state, and periods of separation that your state treats as separate.
+Pay close attention to separate property income, money earned while domiciled in a non‑community state (work location alone does not control, only domicile does), and periods of separation that your state treats as separate.

 - List each source on Form 8958 On the form, enter the payer name and the total amount reported to the IRS.
 Next, enter the amount allocated to you and the amount allocated to your spouse or partner.
 The two allocations must equal the payer total.